100 Notable alumni of

 -

 Andy Greenberg is a technology journalist serving as a senior writer at Wired magazine.
 He previously worked as a staff writer at Forbes magazine and as a contributor for Forbes.com.
-He has published the books This Machine Kills Secrets concerning whistleblowing as well as Sandworm, concerning the eponymous hacking group.
+He has published the books This Machine Kills Secrets concerning whistleblowing, Sandworm, concerning the eponymous hacking group, and Tracers in the Dark, concerning cryptocurrency tracing as a law enforcement investigative technique.

 -